 Trips associated with project activities would be limited to worker trips to and from the project site, delivery trips for heavy equipment and construction tools, and trips to dispose of soil and other construction debris.
 Construction-related vehicle trips would be temporary and would cease once construction is complete.
 Construction contractors would be required to comply with the temporary traffic control provisions set forth in the City's Standard Specifications and Engineering Standards (City of San Luis Obispo 2020b).
 This document provides guidelines for traffic control during construction, including maintaining traffic, specifications for flagging, pavement delineation, among other topics.
-In addition, a Traffic Control Plan, compliant with the provisions set forth in the City Engineer or their designee prior to the start of construction activities.
+In addition, a Traffic Control Plan, compliant with the provisions set forth in the Caltrans Manual on Uniform Traffic Control Devices would be required to be approved by the City Engineer or their designee prior to the start of construction activities.
 All traffic coordination on City Streets and within the Bob Jones Bikepath undertaken by construction contractors would require the City Engineer's approval no fewer than three days prior to implementation of traffic coordination activities (City of San Luis Obispo 2020b).
 Compliance with these existing standards and measures would ensure that project construction would not conflict with a program, plan, ordinance or policy addressing the circulation system.